 This article discusses why web performance is important for accessibility, user experience and your business goals.

 - What is web performance?

-You know web performance is important, but what is constitutes web performance?
-This article introduces the components of performance, from web page loading and rendering, including how your content makes it into your users browser to be viewed, to what groups of people we need to consider when thinking about performance.
+You know web performance is important, but what constitutes web performance?
+This article introduces the components of performance, from web page loading and rendering, including how your content makes it into your users' browser to be viewed, to what groups of people we need to consider when thinking about performance.

 - How do users perceive performance?